U.S. House set for final approval of $1.9 trillion COVID-19 bill in early win for Biden

 Americans have already pocketed $1.5 trillion in savings from the previous rounds of stimulus, and this one is coming as a rising portion of the population is finding it safer to resume activities such as dining out and traveling that have been off-limits for much of the past year, costing millions of service workers their jobs.

-Reporting by Makini Brice, Susan Cornwell, Richard Cowan and David Morgan; Editing by Scott Malone and Peter Cooney
+Reporting by Susan Cornwell, Makini Brice, Richard Cowan and David Morgan; Editing by Scott Malone, Peter Cooney and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.